marulkan/cesnet-hive/README.markdown

 <a name="multinn"></a>
 ###Cluster with more HDFS Name nodes

-If there are used more HDFS namenodes in the Hadoop cluster (high availability, namespaces, ...), it is needed to have 'hive' system user on all of them to autorization work properly.
+If there are used more HDFS namenodes in the Hadoop cluster (high availability, namespaces, ...), it is needed to have 'hive' system user on all of them to authorization work properly.
 You could install full Hive client (using *hive::frontend::install*), but just creating the user is enough (using *hive::user*).

 Note, the *hive::hdfs* class must be used too, but only on one of the HDFS namenodes.
 It includes the *hive::user*.